-The Rooted in STEM program is offered free of charge and lunch is included at each monthly session.
-However, participants must arrange their own transportation to and from the University of Minnesota campus.
-Rooted in STEM does not want transportation costs to be a barrier to participation, so transportation scholarships are available upon request to participants demonstrating financial need.
-For more information about scholarships, contact the program coordinators at email@example.com.
+Participation in Rooted in STEM is offered free of charge, and includes lunch each month and a program gift, such as a T-shirt.
+Participants must arrange their own transportation to and from the University of Minnesota campus, however, transportation scholarships are available upon request to participants demonstrating financial need.

 Rooted in STEM will be limited to a small group cohort, and admission, therefore, is expected to be competitive.
 Admission will be based on the number of applications received and the qualifications of each applicant.
 Because enrolling an academically qualified, diverse student body is essential to Rooted in STEM, applicants from historically underrepresented identities are especially encouraged to apply.

 Examples of historically underrepresented groups may include, but are not limited to, the following identities:

 - Low socioeconomic status (qualify for free/reduced lunch)

 - Black, Indigenous, or person of color (BIPOC), including Somali, Hmong, and/or Hispanic/Latinx/Chicanx